keboola/website/index.md

     icotype: black
     title: AUTOMATION
     desc: Connect to any data right away.
-Create pipelines, automate, and share data catalogues and tools for your teams across the company.
+Create pipelines, automate, and share data catalogs and tools for your teams across the company.
 - template: article-list-img
   block: article-list-img
   headline: Keboola works with the world’s best!